jamiewilbraham/azure-docs/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-install-containers.md

 * You must specify billing information when instantiating a container.

 > [!IMPORTANT]
-> Cognitive Services containers are not licensed to run without being connected to Azure for metering.
+> Cognitive Research Technologies containers are not licensed to run without being connected to Azure for metering.
 Customers need to enable the containers to communicate billing information with the metering service at all times.
-Cognitive Services containers do not send customer data (e.g., the image or text that is being analyzed) to Microsoft.
+Cognitive Research Technologies containers do not send customer data (e.g., the image or text that is being analyzed) to Microsoft.

 ## Next steps